So My Husband Is A Carnivore: How Things Have Changed In Our Household

 And then, we learned about the carnivore diet.
 Jonathan became hooked.
 We first did it for a month after we got married, but it wasn’t exactly a nose-to-tail carnivore diet.
 We just ate meat, salt, and water.

-It was cool, but I was very happy when I could add dark chocolate and nuts back into my diet.
+It was cool, but I was very happy when I could add dark chocolate back into my diet.
 Part of me knew that even though Jonathan started eating plant foods again, it was only temporary.

 Then the next year, he waited until he went away for work for a month, and did the carnivore diet for another month.
 I knew his permanent switch was pending.